Updated: Sept. 19, 2023

 This is the most common way to buy replacement windows, with the window and door company taking responsibility for the end-to-end process, from the initial quote through installation and warranty servicing.

 Are these made-to-order custom windows more expensive?
-If you’re comparing it to an off-the-shelf product, it’s simply not the same thing, so it’s almost impossible to do an apples-to-apples comparison for the same make, model, features and upgrades… It’s going to cost more than DIY windows ordered from Home Depot or Lowe’s, of course, because it includes labor, and probably a much higher quality product.
+If you’re comparing it to an off-the-shelf product, it’s simply not the same thing, so it’s almost impossible to do an apples-to-apples comparison for the same make, model, features and upgrades… It’s going to cost more than DIY windows ordered from Home Depot or Lowe’s, of course, because it includes labor, and probably a higher quality product.
+It also typically includes features and upgrades that simply aren’t available from a home improvement store product.

 But here’s what you can do, if you think pre-fabricated windows in standard sizes are something you want to look into, and DIY is appealing.
 Take time to measure your existing windows.
 Then, compare those measurements to what’s available from your local home improvement store.
 If they offer the right size, or you can get pricing on custom sizes, then you’ll have a good idea of the cost, should you choose to handle installation yourself.